lwsporcello/lacework-detection-efficacy/README.md

 ---

 # Simulation 1
 This simulation is designed to replicate attacker activity attempting Reconnaissance (active scanning), Discovery (network service scan) and Credential Access (brute force) tactics within your environment.

-## Binaries used in this simulation
+Binaries used in this simulation include:

 ### lw-scan-brute
 This binary will: